Skip to main content

 • Rain washes over streets, roofs, lawns, and parking lots, picking up trash, oil, sediment, bacteria, pesticides, chemicals and metals from tires or brakes.

-• Polluted runoff washes into our local waterways harming fish and other aquatic life.
+• Polluted runoff runs into our local waterways harming fish and aquatic life.

-• Keep your car maintained to prevent oil drips.
+• Maintain your car to prevent oil drips.

-• Compost leaves and grass clippings, to keep them out of catch basins, ditches, and the storm system.
+• Compost leaves and grass clippings to keep them out of the storm system.

 • Use non-toxic alternatives to toxic pesticides and herbicides.

-• Plant native ground cover and shrubs to shade bare earth and prevent erosion.
+• Plant native ground cover and shrubs to create shade and prevent erosion.

-• Mark storm drains in your neighborhood with the “Dump No Waste, Drains to Streams” message.
+• Mark storm drains with decals stating, “Dump No Waste, Drains to Streams”.
 Contact OLWS for free materials and instructions.

 • Properly dispose of or recycle motor oil, antifreeze, paint, solvents and other toxic materials.
 For proper disposal information, call Metro Recycling Information at (503) 234-3000.